Genesis Process Validation

 - Maintenance status of all manufacturing equipment is verified

-- Sampling plan and data collection points defined
+- Sampling plan and data collection points are defined

-- Optimal heat weld operating parameters are identified using (as a minimum) a matrix of time, pressure and power
+- Optimal heat weld operating parameters are identified using (at a minimum) a matrix of time, pressure and power

-- First Article (FA) sent to client for approval
+- First article (FA) is sent to client for approval

 - 3 performance qualification validation batches are run, with a minimum batch size of 25-500 pieces, depending upon product characteristics and client need for design V&V parts.

 Curious to learn more about outsourcing your RF welding contract manufacturing needs with Genesis Plastics Welding?
-Contact us today and let’s discuss how Genesis can help.
+Contact us today and let’s discuss how we can help.